Thyroid hormones regulate metabolism, or the way the body uses energy. If thyroxine levels are low, many of the body's functions slow down.

 Tests and diagnosis

-The doctor may also perform tests to check cholesterol levels, liver enzymes, prolactin, sodium, or perform a full blood count.
+There may also be tests to check cholesterol levels, liver enzymes, prolactin, and sodium.

 Treatment and prevention